joval/jOVAL/README.md

-jOVAL: OVAL&reg; implemented in Java.
+jOVAL: OVAL&reg; implemented in Java&trade;.
 For free.
 =============

 jOVAL has the potential to let you scan any machine, from any other machine.